jsmonet/homedir_creator/README.md

 homedir_commented.py is just a heavily commented version of the same script.
 It exists solely for reference, as the other version is cleaner for real world use.

-I'll be looking at creating an interactive version of this script so you can run it and keep inputting usernames without having to rerun the process constantly.
+The interactive version of this script is interactive_homedir.py.
+This should be a bit more user-friendly and it even thanks you when you end the program.
+To execute, chmod +x and sudo ./interactive_homedir.py (or whatever you end up calling it).
+Script does not require or parse arguments.